smougie/escape-from-mars/README.md

 `prewarm time` period of time where prewarm fire is shown to warn a player that soon Fire will be active.
 `active time` period of time where fire is active.
 `pause time` period of time where Fire Nozzle is not active.
-- Rotating Fan (obstacle) - simple fan created by using unity primitives, placed on the wall and rotating, we can adjust rotation speed and direction
+- Rotating Fan (obstacle) - simple fan created by using unity primitives, placed on the wall and rotating, we can adjust rotation speed and direction.
 - Anomaly (obstacle) - simple anomaly created by using unity primitives and particle system.
 We can adjust:
 `delay time` delay anomaly start.
 `active time` how long obstacle will be dangerous.